novocaine/valis/README.md

 * react.js frontend.
 * Karma tests (you do need a real browser to perform web audio based tests).

-## TODO
+## TODOs

-* Migrate to webpack/browserify, currently runtime dependencies are being managed manually by copying into www/js/lib
+### Bugs

+* The new connection drawing stuff can't handle it when the window is scrolled
+* Resizing of text boxes doesn't stick, and entering arguments is crappy in general
+* Never tested on anything but Chrome on OS X

+### Features

+* Ability to delete nodes
+* Ability to change buffer size
+* Subpatches
 * Hot reloading while editing module code
-* Live editing built-ins
+* Some way of sharing extension vobjects between authors
-* Persist patches to disk via BrowserFS or similar
+* Bit less primitive save/loading - persist patches to disk via BrowserFS or similar, and be able to load from URL
-* Subpatches
 * Some sort of compatibility with Pure Data patches
-* Investigate transpiling Pure Data modules using emscripten and duct tape
+* Investigate transpiling Pure Data modules using emscripten and duct tape?
+* Keyboard shortcuts

+### Codebase

+* Migrate to webpack/browserify, currently runtime dependencies are being managed manually by copying into www/js/lib
+* Move CSS to LESS

+### Documentation

+* Everything, there isn't any

-## TODO - Optimizations
+### Optimizations

 Currently hardly any optimization has been done, the code focuses on simplicity and ease of implementation of modules.
 But here's the hitlist that should at